 The RBI wants to gauge India’s progress against payment systems across the globe and figure out key problem areas.
-If digital payments in India are expected to cross 500 million in the next few years, it is not enough to track the volume, but also to gauge the penetration of digital payments in the country.
+If digital payments in India are expected to cross 500 million in the next few years, it is not only enough to track the volume of payments but also to understand where the payments are being made from.

-In their run to optimise digital payments in India, RBI has also set up a digital payments committee, apart from the Ombudsman.
+In their bid to optimise digital payments in India, RBI has also set up a digital payments committee, apart from the Ombudsman.

-The committee is run by the former UIDAI chairman Nandan Nilekani.
-The goal of the committee enters around pushing digital payments and enhancing financial inclusion in India.
+The committee is run by former UIDAI chairman Nandan Nilekani.
+The goal of the committee centers around pushing digital payments and enhancing financial inclusion in India.
 The other main roles of the committee include: